I really loved the Pie Crust recipe I made a couple weeks ago, and wondered if I could adapt it to make an equally delectable Pizza Crust.

 Let me know if you have any questions, and please share your toppings and variations with me in the comments below so I can try them!

-Pizza Crust (paleo, vegan, nut free)
+Pizza Crust (gluten free, dairy free, nut free)

 You will need: food processor, measuring cups and spoons, pizza stone or baking sheet, parchment paper, rolling pin (optional)